koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_29_current-erp-seem-to-reflect-such-ideas-better.md

-# Current ERP seem to reflect such ideas better
+# Slide 29 of Lecture 12 contains information about Current ERP seem to reflect such ideas better

 # The image in slide 29 of lecture 12 is a diagram depicting the SAP HANA Cloud architecture.
 It is structured with several layers and components, each labeled with text and connected by various arrows and lines.
 Here's a detailed description of each element: